Welcome

 Omni 15 Fullrange

 Like the Omni 12F this project is specifically for woodworking newbie's who don't have a lot of experience or a lot of tools.
-The only power tool you need to build this cabinet is a hand held circular saw.
-But even skilled woodworkers will want to consider this one if they're looking for a new home for an old fifteen-inch woofer.
-You can build it with midrange and tweeters for a full range high efficiency single box system, with or without tweeters for electric bass, or woofer only for a sub suitable for either PA or backline use.
+You can build it with midrange and tweeter for a full range high efficiency single box system, with or without tweeter for electric bass.

-The woofer is horn loaded, as are the Eminence Alpha 8MR and ASD 1001 drivers, and that means loud.
+The single fifteen or dual twelve inch woofer low frequency section is horn loaded, as are the six inch midrange and compression HF drivers, which means loud.
 But at about 70 pounds and measuring only 26.5 inches wide, 30 inches high and 17 inches deep, it's no larger than reflex cabs that can't touch its output.
 See for yourself in this 1m/1W SPL chart, which compares the O15F to the Turbosound TQ315, a $2450 1x15 reflex PA cab:

 If you're a bass player who finds the bottom end of a 4x10 lacking this chart compares the O15F to a typical 4x10: